HM Prison Service: 19th century

-1860–1914

 The main principles were separation and hard labour for serious crimes, using tread-wheels and cranks.
 However, by the 1860s public opinion was calling for harsher measures in reaction to an increase in crime which was perceived to come from the 'flood of criminals' released under the penal servitude system.
 The reaction from the committee set up under the commissioner of prisons, Colonel Edmund Frederick du Cane, was to increase minimum sentences for many offences with deterrent principles of 'hard labour, hard fare, and a hard bed'.
 In 1877 he encouraged Disraeli's government to remove all prisons from local government and held a firm grip on the prison system till his forced retirement in 1895.
 He also established a tradition of secrecy which lasted till the 1970s so that even magistrates and investigators were unable to see the insides of prisons.
 By the 1890s the prison population was over 20,000.

 The British penal system underwent a transition from harsh punishment to reform, education, and training for post-prison livelihoods.
 The reforms were controversial and contested.
-In the 1877–1914 era a series of major legislative reforms enabled significant improvement in the penal system.
+From 1877, a series of major legislative reforms enabled significant improvement in the penal system.
 In 1877, the previously localised prisons were nationalised in the Home Office under a Prison Commission.
 The Prison Act 1898 enabled the Home Secretary to enact multiple reforms on his own initiative, without going through the politicised process of Parliament.

+20th Century

 The Probation of Offenders Act 1907 introduced a new probation system that drastically cut down the prison population, while providing a mechanism for the transition back to normal life.
 The Criminal Justice Administration Act 1914 required courts to allow a reasonable time before imprisonment was ordered for people who did not pay their fines.
 Previously tens of thousands of prisoners had been sentenced solely for that reason.
-The Borstal system after 1908 was organised to reclaim young offenders, and the Children Act 1908 prohibited imprisonment under age 14, and strictly limited that of ages 14 to 16.
+The Borstal system after 1908 was organised to reclaim young offenders, and the Children Act 1908 (8 Edw.
+7. c.
+67) prohibited imprisonment under age 14, and strictly limited that of ages 14 to 16.
 The principal reformer was Sir Evelyn Ruggles-Brise, the chair of the Prison Commission.